 Causes Symptoms Treatment Low blood glucose usually develops as a result of one or more of the following: A person who is experiencing hypoglycemia will exhibit some of the following signs: It is imperative at the first sign of hypoglycemia you give sugar immediately. insufficient food due to delayed or missed meal; more exercise or activity than usual without a corresponding increase in food and/or; too much insulin.
 Low blood sugar is below 4 mmol/l on a blood glucose meter.
 Symptoms may not always be present. cold, clammy or sweaty skin; pallor; shakiness, lack of coordination (i.e., deterioration in writing or printing skills); irritability, hostility, and poor behaviour; a staggering gait; eventually fainting and unconsciousness.
 If the parent(s)/caregiver(s) have not provided you with more specific instructions which can be readily complied with, give one of the following: - 4 oz./125 ml of fruit juice; - 2 teaspoons/10 ml or 2 packets of sugar; - 2 glucose tablets; - 2 teaspoons/10 ml honey.
-In addition the child may complain of: nervousness; excessive hunger; headache; blurred vision and dizziness; abdominal pain and nausea.
-After treating with sugar, wait 15 minutes, retest blood glucose.
+In addition the child may complain of: After treating with sugar, wait 15 minutes, retest blood glucose.
 If meal or snack is longer than 1 hour away, add small snack (10-15g of starch with protein i.e., granola bar, cheese/crackers).